manjulananduri/manjulananduri.github.io/_posts/2022-08-14-carbon-language-vs-rust.md

 So as the language evolves, compile time safety similar to Rust could be an option for Carbon.

-#### Rust Safety
-- Safety is the first citizen in Rust.
-Rust supports safety at compile time.
-To avoid Garbage collection at runtime , Rust automatically adds relevant code based on variable scopes.
-This helps avoiding manual memory allocation thereby enhancing overall language safety.
-- Rust is memory-safe, type-safe, null-safe and thread-safe by design.
-If the compiler detects the code is unsafe, it throws compilation errors.
-Unless you specifiy `unsafe` keyword Rust doesn't allow you to perform [unsafe](https://doc.rust-lang.org/rust-by-example/unsafe.html) code.

 ## 5. Borrow checker
 Borrow checker is a mechanism that validates and helps you manage ownership rules in the code.